junaidkhan051/Weather-Alert-System-Using-Python/README.md

    ```
    The application will automatically open in your default web browser at `http://localhost:8501`.

-## 📸 Screenshots
-*(Add screenshots of the Live Weather tab, Alert banners, and the Manual Check interactive gauges here to showcase the beautiful UI!)*

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
 Feel free to check the issues page or submit a pull request if you want to expand the alerting system, refine the UI, or add new data sources.